datacarpentry/organization-geospatial-DEPRECATED/_posts/R/dc-spatio-temporal-intro/2016-11-28-SI05-intro-to-the-geotiff-file-format.md

 ---
-title: "Spatial Intro 03.1: Spatial Formats that Support Embedded Metadata - Into To the GeoTiff"
+title: "Embedded Metadata - Into To the GeoTiff in R"
 date:   2015-10-27
-authors: [Leah A. Wasser]
+authors: [Leah Wasser]
-contributors: [Megan Jones]
+contributors: [NEON Data Skills]
 dateCreated: 2016-09-27
-lastModified: 2016-10-04
+lastModified: 2016-11-29
 packagesLibraries: [raster, rgdal, eml, devtools]
-category: [self-paced-tutorial]
+category: [course-materials]
-tags: [R, spatial-data-gis, metadata]
-mainTag: spatial-data-management-series
-workshopSeries: [spatial-data-management-series]
-description: "This tutorial covers what metadata are and why we need to work with metadata in the context of spatio-temporal data.
-It covers the three common metadata formats: text file format, web page format and Ecological Metadata Language (EML)."
-code1: /R/dc-spatio-temporal-intro/03a-embedded-metadata-tif-tags.R
-image:
-  feature: NEONCarpentryHeader_2.png
-  credit: A collaboration between the National Ecological Observatory Network (NEON) and Data Carpentry
-  creditlink:
+excerpt: "This tutorial explains the geotiff file format that can be used to store raster data.
+It also covers metadata embedded within a geotiff - stored as tif tags."
-permalink: /R/embedded-metadata-geotiff
+permalink: course-materials/spatial-data/embedded-metadata-geotiff
-comments: true
+class-lesson: ['intro-spatial-data-r']
 sidebar:
-  nav: "spatial-intro"
+  nav:
 author_profile: false
+nav-title: 'the geotiff format'
+comments: false
+order: 5
 ---